Kabbalah

 • and more..

 All of these are acts of practical kabbalah.
-They establish patterns of energy in the spiritual planes that tighten our bonds with Elohim and reflect back to us.
+They establish patterns of energy in the spiritual planes, referred to as the "Four Worlds", that tighten our bonds with Elohim and reflect back to us.
 They establish your reward in the world to come as the scripture says:

 Psalm 19:12 Moreover by them is Your servant warned; in keeping of them there is great reward.